 - You must be at least 18 years of age.

 - A full UK driving licence is required (held for at least 12 months).

 - A full and valid passport is required.

-- You will require a security check.
+- You will require enhanced background and security checks.

 - You will have to complete a health declaration, and may be asked to attend a medical examination.